Leibniz-IWT/Pore_Analyzer/README.md

 # Pore_Analyzer

-Pore Analyzer is an open Source image analysis for quantitative pore analysis and pore classification
+PoreAnalyzer - automated rapid analysis and classification of defects in additive manufacturing processes, such as LPBF

+This paper describes its method: https://www.mdpi.com/2076-3417/11/13/6086